Marithé et François Girbaud: History

 The fashion duo began their career working in the Parisian clothes shop Western House, in 1964.
 Then Maurice Chorenslup, Pierre Zelcer and Jacques Rozenker helped the couple to create their first brands.

 The 1980s to 1990s were the decades of biggest successes for the French brand, with a $900 million worldwide turnover.
 In 2010, the group was still generating €200 million of revenue.

 In 1983, the Girbaud duo created costumes for Jennifer Beals and Michael Nouri, actors in the Flashdance movie.

 In 1992, Kris Kross, the rap/hip hop duo known for hit song "Jump", were wearing Girbaud's jeans in their music video.

+In 1995, Marithé et François began using new cutting and assembly techniques: laser, ultra-sound, techno-fusion.
+They then launched the new bleu éternel process (1997), which prevents indigo denim from fading.
+The garment remains soft, comfortable and retains its main properties: depth and authenticity of color.
+Wattwash, the laser treatment of denim, artificially ages the fabric and reduces water consumption by 97.5%.
+This provides an opportunity to raise consumers' ecological awareness.

 In June 2012, it was reported that Girbaud had filed for bankruptcy and that its websites were down.

 In 2015, Marithé Bachellerie and François Girbaud created a new company named Mad Lane (an itinerant concept store) but were still using the original name Marithé + François Girbaud.